cjl032224/Money4Mobs/Documentation.md

-setLowWorthCommandErrorMessage |  | /mk setLowWorth - When a player improperly uses the command setHighWorthCommandErrorMessage |  | /mk setHighWorth - When a player improperly uses the command addCustomDropsCommandErrorMessage |  | /mk addCustomDrop - When a player improperly uses the command
+setLowWorthCommandErrorMessage |  | /mk setLowWorth - When a player improperly uses the command setHighWorthCommandErrorMessage |  | /mk setHighWorth - When a player improperly uses the command addCustomDropsCommandErrorMessage |  | /mk addCustomDrop - When a player improperly uses the command incompleteCommandErrorMessage | | Displays if the user tries to type a command that does not exist mobRewardWorldsMessage | %mobName% | /mk mobRewardWorlds - When a player checks the worlds a mob is rewarded money in mobRewardWorldsCommandErrorMessage | | /mk mobRewardWorlds - When a player improperly uses the command addWorldSuccessMessage | %worlds% | /mk addWorld - When a player successfully adds a new world to the mobs.yml addWorldCommandErrorMessage | | /mk addWorld - When a player improperly uses the command removeWorldSuccessMessage | %worlds% | /mk removeWorld - When a player successfully removes an existing world from the mobs.yml removeWorldCommandErrorMessage | | /mk removeWorld - When a player improperly uses the command removeWorldFailureMessage | | /mk removeWorld - When a player tries to remove a world that does not exist, or has incorrect capitalization

 Action Multipliers in config.yml when 'isMultipliersAggregate' is false will take the highest priority multiplier that fit the conditions
 Action Multipliers in config.yml when 'isMultipliersAggregate' is true will multiply all active multipliers that fit the conditions